-In Table 3, we classify the parameter sets used in the complete information rounds in our experiments according to the structures of equilibria.
-Table 3 presents the cases to which the parameter sets belong, the propositions in which these cases are studied in Section 2, and the bids of the Red bidder (R; bidder 1), the Blue-High bidder (BH; bidder 2), and the Blue-Low bidder (BL; bidder 3) in first-price and second-price auctions at effectively undominated Nash equilibria.
+In Table 3, we classify the parameter sets used in the CI rounds in our experiments according to the structures of equilibria.
+Table 3 presents the cases to which the parameter sets belong, the propositions in which these cases are studied in Section 2, and the bids of the Red bidder (R; bidder 1), the Blue-High bidder (BH; bidder 2), and the Blue-Low bidder (BL; bidder 3) in the FPA and the SPA at effectively undominated Nash equilibria.
 It also shows the winner and her payment (or the revenue) at equilibrium as well as the efficiency of the equilibrium allocation.
-Equilibrium bid profiles are derived in the proof of the propositions presented in Appendix A. For first-price auctions, there is a range of equilibrium bids for the lowest bidder, and we take the upper limit of the range in Table 3.
+Equilibrium bid profiles are derived in the proof of the propositions presented in Appendix A. For the FPA, there is a range of equilibrium bids for the lowest bidder, and we take the upper limit of the range in Table 3.
 The equilibrium bids shown in Table 3 are derived with the assumptions of a continuous bid set and arbitrary tie-breaking, and we take these values for convenience.
-If we assume a discrete integer bid set and random tie-breaking as in our experiments, the second highest equilibrium bids in a first-price auction is reduced by 1, while there is no change in equilibrium bids in a second-price auction.
+If we assume a discrete integer bid set and random tie-breaking as in our experiments, the second highest equilibrium bid in the FPA is reduced by 1, while there is no change in the SPA.